-Best mouse for laptop 2023: A laptop mouse for every budget
+Best mouse for laptop 2023 – a laptop mouse for every budget

 The best laptop mice: affordable, wireless, gaming

-The convenience of working from a laptop is unrivaled, you can take your laptop anywhere around the home, to the office, and even on that train journey, soi let’s find the mouse for laptop use.
+Trackpads have been getting better with every new generation of laptops but they still cannot compete with the best laptop mice out there.
+The convenience of working from a laptop is unrivalled, you can take your laptop anywhere around the home, to the office, and even on that train journey, so let’s find the best mouse for laptop use.
+In a hurry?
+We’d suggest either the Logitech G PRO X Superlight or Logitech MX Master 3 to start off your search.

 So, what constitutes the best laptop mouse?
 Well, a laptop mouse can be wired or wireless, although wireless adds to the whole convenience of using a laptop.
 For a laptop mouse to be considered the best, it needs to be well made, feature great internal components, be comfortable to use, and be quite flexible when tracking on different surfaces.
+Whether you are buying a gaming mouse, or a mouse for generic use at work, there are still going to be some overlapping things to consider before you go out and buy your next model.
+We keep this page updated with the very best options on a regular basis.

 Logitech G PRO X Superlight